GeeTyler/2023_S1_02_Money_Minder/README.md

 #### Configuration Settings:

-Be sure to open this program in Visual Studio on a Windows device.
+Be sure to open this program in Visual Studio on a Windows device.<br><br>

+Before running this application make sure to:<br><br>
+- Delete the migrations folder<br>
-When using this application.
-Before running make sure to open the Nuget package manager console in Visual Studio.
+- Open the Nuget package manager console in Visual Studio<br>
+- Type in the following two commands:<br><br>
-Then type in the console -> add-migration Initial -> update-database
+  - add-migration Initial
+  - update-database<br><br>

-Then you can start using the program.
+Now you can start using the program.

 #### Using the Program: